18-wheeler crash closes I-10 bridge in Calcasieu Parish

 Trending News

-At this time, both westbound and eastbound lanes of I-10 in the area are closed.
+At this time, the westbound lanes of I-10 in the area are closed.
 Drivers should adjust their travel plans and expect delays.

 More News